- 1. Experience Canyoneering to Kawasan Falls

 The 2-story Yap-San Diego Ancestral House now displays the treasured collections of the family, such as contemporary and ancient artworks and antique pieces such as furniture and religious icons.
 You can also find life-sized statues and images of saints around the house.

-Don’t leave Cebu without exploring the several islets that surround this island province's waters.
+Don’t leave Cebu without exploring the several islets that surround this island province's waters, which are some of the best islands in the Philippines.
 Thankfully, the nearby Mactan Island is the perfect jump-off point to the beautiful islets of Talima, Caohagan, Cabulan, Nalusuan, Sulpa, and Hilutungan.

-Mactan island-hopping excursions often start at Hilutungan since it is the nearest from the mainland (accessible within 30 minutes).
+Mactan island-hopping tours often start at Hilutungan since it is the nearest to the mainland (accessible within 30 minutes).
 The island is a protected marine sanctuary and the province’s oldest too.
 Hilutungan boasts excellent underwater visibility and diverse inhabitants, including octopodes, crabs, and giant clams.

-Nalusuan Island is also another top island-hopping destination.
+Nalusuan Island is also another top place for island hopping in the Philippines.
 It is also a protected marine sanctuary with a vibrant ecosystem.
 You can swim with the fishes and the occasional turtles here.

 The rest of the islets have sandy beaches and are surrounded by calm azure waters perfect for swimming or lounging.
 They’re also teeming with marine life, so bring your snorkeling goggles!